Hyperproof/hypersync-sdk/doc/migration.md

 After making these changes, when you build your app it will produce `./build/start.js` that is referenced by the `up` command.

-Once you have made this change, your custom Hypersync app will function correclty in either the Hyperproof or Hyperproof EU environments.
+Once you have made this change, your custom Hypersync app will function correctly in either the Hyperproof or Hyperproof EU environments.

 > **NOTE**